Curated OER

 Writing Fix: My Big Break!

-The focus trait for this writing activity is idea development; young scholars will consider the idea of becoming famous and making the cover of an infamous magazine, People.
-Moving from the mundane to inspirational, attention to detail...
+The focus trait for this writing lesson is idea development; students will consider the idea of becoming famous and making the cover of an infamous magazine, People.
+Moving from the mundane to inspirational, attention to detail and...

 Writing Fix